wolf-adam-eily/rnaseq_for_model_plant/README.md

 Now that we have our clusters, we are going to need to combine all of them into one edge list.
 This seems easy, but keep in mind that if we copy and paste them as is we have three group 1s, 2s, and 3s, which each are actually a different group!
 Let's start with the clusters of 3.
 We know that in our largest we have groups 1-12.
 So for each group in clusters of 3 we must transform them such that they are not any number 1 - 12.
 The easiest way to do this is to multiply each by 13, which will give us 13, 26, 39 as our new groups.
 Those are not present in any other clustering, so we maintain that they are all unique groups across files.
 In Excel simply multiply the entire column by 13 in the clusters of 3 file.
 Now we repeat for the clusters of 6, multiplying each group instead by 14.
 Our groups are now 1-12, 13, 26, 39, 14, 28, 42, 56, 70, 80.
 No overlap!
 Lastly we simply copy clusters of 6 and paste it beneath clusters of 3, followed by copying clusters of 12 and pasting those beneath the other two.
 Lastly, save your file and you are ready to use Cytoscape!

-First, load Cytospace and you will be greeted with a screen like this:
+First, load Cytoscape and you will be greeted with a screen like this:
 <img src="cytoscape1.png">
 Click this icon:
 <img src="cytoscape2.png">